falcosecurity/falcosidekick/README.md

 - **OPSGENIE_MINIMUMPRIORITY** : minimum priority of event for using this output, order is `emergency|alert|critical|error|warning|notice|informational|debug or "" (default)`
+- **PROMETHEUS_EXTRALABELS**: comma separated list of fields to use as labels additionally to rule, source, priority, tags and custom_fields
 - **STATSD_FORWARDER**: The address for the StatsD forwarder, in the form http://host:port, if not empty StatsD is _enabled_
 - **STATSD_NAMESPACE**: A prefix for all metrics (default: "falcosidekick.")